alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 ### Object role path
 The `object` attribute of a command MUST identify an object with a role path where "/" stands for the `root`.

-Example: The `object` "/AlertManager" identifies Matrox mvAlertManager object which is part of the root block and have a role `AlertManager`.
+Example: The `object` "/AlertManager" identifies Matrox MvAlertManager object which is part of the root block and have a role `AlertManager`.

+Example: The `object` "/00000000-0300-4000-ab00-4d5458005058" identifies a Matrox NcReceiverMonitor object or a Matrox specific object deriving from the NcReceiverMonitor class.
+This object is part of the root block and have a role `00000000-0300-4000-ab00-4d5458005058`.

+> Informative Note: Sender/Receiver GUID in the root block of Matrox devices identify NcSenderMonitor/NcReceiverMonitor objects or objects derived from those classes.
+These objects have been placed in the root block for ease of use.
+Other classes of objects identified by a GUID that are not monitors would be located in a specific block grouping all such objects.

 ### Object method name
 The `method` attribute of a command MUST identify an object's method either with a class path made of class names separated by "::" and terminated by the method name or with the method name alone.
 In the later case it identifies the method of the most derived class.

-Example: For the `object` "/AlertManager" the `method` "Get" identifies the `Get` method of the `mvAlertManager` class while the `method` "NcObject::Get" identifies the `Get` method of the `NcObject` base class.
+Example: For the `object` "/AlertManager" the `method` "Get" identifies the `Get` method of the `MvAlertManager` class while the `method` "NcObject::Get" identifies the `Get` method of the `NcObject` base class.

 ### Object property name
 The `id` argument of type `NcPropertyId` passed to object methods MAY be specified either as an `NcPropertyId` value or a string value.
 When a string value is used it MUST be a class path made of class names separated by "::" and terminated by the property name or a property name alone.

-Example: For the `object` "/AlertManager" the property `id` "MvAlertManager::alertCapabilities" identifies the `alertCapabilities` property of the `mvAlertManager` class.
+Example: For the `object` "/AlertManager" the property `id` "MvAlertManager::alertCapabilities" identifies the `alertCapabilities` property of the `MvAlertManager` class.

 ## Read-Write Authorization
 A request to a read-write `ncp` endpoint MUST provide a valid `Bearer` token obtained from the device vendor specific method.
 An `Unauthorized` (401) error MUST be returned if the request does not have a valid `Bearer` token.
 A request to a read-only `ncp` endpoint MUST NOT require a valid `Bearer` token.